Topic: Environment

 Written on December 13, 2021 at 4:12 am, by

 This article was Submitted by Transitions San Juan Island Waste Management Group… What keeps on giving each year?
 Creating traditions that help nature: A potted fir tree brought inside to decorate, used yearly; growing side by side with us all.
 A candle lit every Xmas eve.
-A cactus passed down through generations, nourished and watered throughout the year Continue Reading
+A cactus passed down through generations, nourished and watered Continue Reading

 Zoom Presentation on Forest Health and Resiliency at Turtleback Mountain and Turtlehead Preserves